Magicalbat/mg-libraries/README.md

     - (See `mga_desc` for more detail about what these mean)
 - `void* mga_push(mg_arena* arena, mga_u64 size)`
     - Allocates `size` bytes on the arena.
+    - Retruns NULL on failure
 - `void* mga_push_zero(mg_arena* arena, mga_u64 size)`
     - Allocates `size` bytes on the arena and zeros the memory.
+    - Returns NULL on failure
 - `void mga_pop(mg_arena* arena, mga_u64 size)`
     - Pops `size` bytes from the arena.
     - **WARNING: Because of memory alignment, this may not always act as expected.
 Make sure you know what you are doing.**
+    - Fails if you attempt to pop too much memory
 - `void mga_pop_to(mg_arena* arena, mga_u64 pos)`
     - Pops memory from the arena, setting the arenas position to `pos`.
     - **WARNING: Because of memory alignment, this may not always act as expected.
 Make sure you know what you are doing.**
+    - Fails if you attempt to pop too much memory
 - `void mga_reset(mg_arena* arena)`
     - Deallocates all memory in arena, returning the arena to its original position.
     - NOTE: Always use `mga_reset` instead of `mga_pop_to` if you need to clear all memory.
 Position 0 is not always the start of the arena.